Beth Tzedec Congregation: Amalgamation to present

 Goel Tzedec and Beth Hamidrash Hagadol amalgamated in 1952 to form the Beth Tzedec Congregation, and in December 1955 dedicated their new building, designed by architect Peter Dickinson of the consulting firm Page and Steele.

 Judy Feld Carr became Beth Tzedec's first female president in 1983.
-The synagogue began granting aliyahs to women in the mid-1990s, and counting women in minyanim shortly thereafter.
+The synagogue began granting aliyahs to women in the mid-1990s.
+It has counted women as part of its minyans since 2011.

 Beth Tzedec briefly withdrew from the United Synagogue of Conservative Judaism in 2008, but rejoined in 2014.

+In popular culture

+Beth Tzedec was featured prominently in the 2023 Adam Sandler film, You Are So Not Invited to My Bat Mitzvah.